Mission, Ministry and Interfaith Dialogue

 Franciscan Month

 Each October we celebrate our Franciscan heritage with a series of events throughout the month!
-These events will be included in collegewide calendar updates.
-The entire month helps us to come together as a community and plant ourselves deeper into our Franciscan soil with particular emphasis on our Core Franciscan Values of Learning, Community, Development, and Justice.
+These events will be included in the college-wide calendar.
+The entire month helps us to come together as a community and plant ourselves deeper in our Franciscan soil, with particular emphasis on our core Franciscan values of Learning, Integrity, Family and Equity.

 Prayer of St. Francis